Canonical ordering for graphs on the cylinder, with applications to periodic straight-line drawings on the flat cylinder

 \section{Introduction}

 The problem of efficiently computing straight-line drawings of planar graphs has attracted a lot of attention over the last two decades.
 Two combinatorial concepts for planar triangulations turn out to be the basis of many classical straight-line drawing algorithms: the \emph{canonical ordering} (a special ordering of the vertices obtained by a shelling procedure) and the closely related \emph{Schnyder wood} (a partition of the inner edges of a triangulation into $3$ spanning trees with specific incidence conditions).
-Algorithms based on canonical ordering~\cite{FPP90,Kan96} are typically incremental, adding vertices one by one while keeping the drawing planar.
-Algorithms based on Schnyder woods~\cite{Sch90} are more global, the (barycentric) coordinates of each vertex have a clear combinatorial meaning (typically the number of faces in certain regions associated to the vertex).
+Algorithms based on the canonical ordering~\cite{FPP90,Kan96,ChKa97,Miu01,Bra08} are typically incremental, adding vertices one by one while keeping the drawing planar.
+Algorithms based on Schnyder woods~\cite{Sch90,Fe01,BoFeMo07} are more global, the (barycentric) coordinates of each vertex have a clear combinatorial meaning (typically the number of faces in certain regions associated to the vertex).
 Algorithms of both types make it possible to draw in linear time a planar triangulation with $n$ vertices on a grid of size $O(n\times n)$.
-They can also both be extended to obtain (weakly) convex drawings of $3$-connected maps on a grid of size $O(n\times n)$.
+They can also both be extended~\cite{Fe01,Kan96} to obtain (weakly) convex drawings of $3$-connected maps on a grid of size $O(n\times n)$.
 The problem of obtaining planar drawings of higher genus graphs has been addressed less frequently~\cite{Ko01,Go06,Moh96,MR98,CEGL11,DGK11,Zit94}, from both the theoretical and algorithmic point of view.
-Recently some methods for the straight-line planar drawing of genus $g$ graphs with polynomial grid area (of size $O(n^3)$, in the worst case) have been described in~\cite{CEGL11,DGK11} (to apply these methods the graph needs to be unfolded planarly along a \emph{cut-graph}).
+Recently some methods for the straight-line planar drawing of genus $g$ graphs with polynomial grid area (of size $O(n^3)$, in the worst case) have been described ~\cite{CEGL11,DGK11} (to apply these methods the graph needs to be unfolded planarly along a \emph{cut-graph}).